nikos912000/langchain-rag/README.md

 # LangChain Document QA

 Interface for interacting with files using langchain.
 Inspired by [ollama](https://github.com/ollama/ollama) examples.
+It follows the usual structure:
+a) Load documents
+b) Chunk them
+c) Create embeddings and store them into a vector datastore
+d) Retrieve from the datastore using a LLM

 ## Setup